 Let's imagine that The Motley Fool gave you $100,000 to invest in your favorite stock two decades ago.
-We agree to split the winnings after 20 years.
+We agreed to split the winnings after 20 years.
 Why?
 Because you're smart, you look like a million bucks, and you've got no detectable personal hygiene issues.
 We like you.
 We believe in you.

 You'll ask Gramps for his favorite stock, then you'll ask your cousin Marilyn Meeker for hers.
 Gramps was a banker for 41 years.
 Marilyn's getting a business degree.
 You'll get two different perspectives.
 Good plan.